arosty/alg-eng/README.md

 The project's goal is to solve the VERTEX COVER problem in the best computational time.

+## What is new ?

+This second version includes the following speed-ups:
+ - Graph preprocessing by adding to the vertex cover the neighbors of all degree 1 vertices
+ - Refined search tree
+ - Clique-cover lower bound (clique cover created starting with lowest degree vertex)

 ## Download of test instances

 The following command needs to be run in the "alg-eng-rosty-binetruy-1" directory.